-While the brain’s white matter is unaffected, the researchers found that pregnancy leads to a loss of gray matter that, minimally, lasts up to two years.
-They also discovered that the gray matter loss was not random or arbitrary.
+While the brain’s white matter is unaffected, the researchers found that pregnancy leads to a loss of grey matter that, minimally, lasts up to two years.
+They also discovered that the grey matter loss was not random or arbitrary.
 Instead, it occurred in highly specific areas of the brain.
-In fact, the gray matter loss was so consistent from subject to subject that the researchers could tell if a woman had been pregnant or not from brain images alone.
+In fact, the grey matter loss was so consistent from subject to subject that the researchers could tell if a woman was pregnant or not from brain images alone.

-Even though the pregnant women lost gray matter, they showed no loss of memory or cognitive ability.
-The researchers believe that the loss of gray matter stems from synaptic pruning.
+Even though the pregnant women lost grey matter, they showed no loss of memory or cognitive ability.
+The researchers believe that the loss of grey matter stems from synaptic pruning.
 This process occurs in adolescents and is a vital part of brain development and maturation.
-Through the loss of gray matter, neural networks form.
+Through the loss of grey matter, neural networks form.
 The research team posits that synaptic pruning in pregnant women establishes a neural network that plays a role in the deep attachment mothers have with their children.
 This attachment helps mothers anticipate their babies’ needs.
-The deep social connection between mother and child is critical for human survival because human infants are so vulnerable at birth and have a prolonged childhood.
+The deep social connection between mother and child is critical for human survival, because human infants are so vulnerable at birth and have a prolonged childhood.

-In support of this proposal, the researchers found that when they showed the mothers pictures of their babies, the brain areas that lost gray matter became active.
+In support of this proposal, the researchers found that when they showed the pregnant women pictures of their babies, the brain areas that lost grey matter became active.
 On the other hand, they saw no corresponding brain activity when the mothers were shown pictures of other babies.

 The Case for Human Exceptionalism Mounts

 This work highlights the elegant design of human pregnancy and child rearing—features that I take as evidence for a Creator’s handiwork.
-It is nothing short of brilliant to have the surge of sex hormones during pregnancy prime the brain to ensure a close attachment between mother and child, at the time of birth and throughout the first few years of childhood.
+It is nothing short of brilliant to have the surge of sex hormones during pregnancy, priming the brain to ensure a close attachment between mother and child, at the time of birth and throughout the first few years of childhood.

 More importantly, this work adds to the mounting scientific evidence for human exceptionalism.
 Not only do humans uniquely possess theory of mind, but our theory-of-mind neural network is more complex and sophisticated than previously thought.
 It is remarkable that this neural network can be adapted and fine-tuned to ensure an intimate mother-infant attachment while maintaining relationships in the midst of complex social surroundings, typical of human interactions.